-Frames per second (FPS) play a major role in determining camera result.
+Frames per second (FPS) play a major role in determining camera result at the time of photoshoot.
+FPS is used in photography as how many frames are captured in a second or how many images are captured in a burst in still photography.
 In this blog, learn everything about what does FPS mean in camera settings for best camera result.

 What Does FPS Stand For?